Diverse Picture Books about Mothers

 Koala Lou by Mem Fox

+This is the second of two books about mothers by Mem Fox.
 Koala Lou worries when her busy mother forgets to tell her how much she loves her.
 She sets out to win the Bush Olympics to win back her mother's love.
-She doesn't win but realises she had never lost her mother's love.
+She doesn't win but realises she has never lost her mother's love.

 Love Is Powerful by Heather Dean Brewer